Baiji: Captive specimens

 Douglas Adams and Mark Carwardine documented their encounters with the endangered animals on their conservation travels for the BBC programme Last Chance to See.
-Through firsthand experience, they went to China, drinking Baiji beer and Baiji cola, staying in the Baiji Hotel and using Lipotes vexillifer toilet paper.
-They came across Baiji weighing scales and Baiji fertilizer.
-They met Qi Qi, the beautiful bluish-grey dolphin with a long, narrow, slightly upturned beak, a low triangular dorsal fin, broad flippers with tiny eyes.
-Qi-Qi was just a year old then, injured by fishing hooks in 1980 and taken into captivity to be nursed back to health.
-Out of the seven times Mark and Douglas had visited China, never did they encounter a wild and free Yangtze river dolphin.
-It is even more impossible now with the likelihood that Lipotes vexillfer may be the first cetacean to have been driven to extinction by human activity.
-The book by the same name, published in 1990, included pictures of a captive specimen, a male named Qi Qi (淇淇) that lived in the Wuhan Institute of Hydrobiology dolphinarium from 1980 to July 14, 2002.
-Discovered by a fisherman in Dongting Lake, he became the sole resident of the Baiji Dolphinarium (白鱀豚水族馆) beside East Lake.
-A sexually mature female was captured in late 1995, but died after half a year in 1996 when the Tian-e-Zhou Oxbow Nature Reserve (石首半自然白鱀豚保护区), which had contained only finless porpoises since 1990, was flooded.
+They came across baiji weighing scales and baiji fertilizer.
+They met Qi Qi, who was just a year old then, injured by fishing hooks in 1980, and taken into captivity to be nursed back to health.
+The book by the same name, published in 1990, included pictures of the captive specimen.
+Qi Qi lived in the Wuhan Institute of Hydrobiology dolphinarium from 1980 to July 14, 2002.
+Discovered by a fisherman in Dongting Lake, he became the sole resident of the Baiji Dolphinarium beside East Lake.
+A sexually mature female was captured in late 1995, but died after half a year in 1996 when the Tian-e-Zhou Oxbow Nature Reserve, which had contained only finless porpoises since 1990, was flooded.